Student Planning and Design Competition

 Student Planning and Design Competition 2025 (SPDC) details are officially live!
 New this year, the competition is open to all students.
 This is your chance to learn firsthand how experienced professionals approach complex issues and to demonstrate your creative solutions.

 This year's competition focuses on the historic Colfax & Federal Clover Leaf, a 46-acre site in Denver, CO, which will also host the 2025 National Planning Conference.
 This has a rich history, including its role as one of the original roads to the Rockies.
-Unfortunately, many historic buildings along West Colfax were lost to a viaduct and later a cloverleaf.
+Unfortunately, many historic buildings along West Colfax were lost to a viaduct and, later, a cloverleaf.
 This site is adjacent to Empower Field at Mile High to the east and multi-family neighborhoods to the west.
 Students are tasked with developing a plan that thoughtfully responds to the legacy of the area while addressing contemporary needs and opportunities.

 2025 Student Planning and Design Competition Prompt

-2025 Student Planning and Design Competition Q&A Portal
+2025 Student Planning and Design Competition Q&A

 2024 Student Planning and Design Competition